mm-food/mm-food.github.io/_pages/2025/program.md

 ![Dr. Adarsh Nadig](/assets/images/people/adarsh.jpg) <br><br>
 **<span style="font-size:1.3em;">Dr. Adarsh Nadig</span>**
 *Faculty of Medical Leadership and Management Program, <br> **Barking, Havering and Redbridge University Hospitals NHS Trust, London (UK)*** <br><br>
 **Bio:** Dr. Adarsh Nadig, a practising neurosurgeon from London, argues that food is the most essential component of health, yet it is often overlooked.
 He emphasizes that personalization and empowering individual taste in food can have profound impacts on both personal well-being and planetary health.
-His initiative, Palate Power, is a technology-driven solution that employs a unique ap￾proach to bridging the gaps between the aspirations of individuals, healthcare organizations, agencies, research, and the state. <br><br>
+His initiative, Palate Power, is a technology-driven solution that employs a unique approach to bridging the gaps between the aspirations of individuals, healthcare organizations, agencies, research, and the state. <br><br>
 **Title: <span style="text-decoration: underline;">There is Nothing Artificial About Taste Intelligence</span>**